 The ANU currently does not have any dedicated accommodation suitable for families on-campus.
 University information suggests that students arrive in Canberra alone and secure accommodation before bringing the rest of their family.
 Securing accommodation can be difficult at the beginning of the academic year and it is incredibly competitive as there is a large intake of new public servants moving into Canberra at the same time.

 If you are looking for more than one room in a single property, the likelihood of finding accommodation within your budget is much higher if you're looking outside the city centre.
 Areas such as Belconnen and Woden are easily accessible by bus and bicycle, and accurate bus and bicycle maps and schedules can be found using Google Maps.

 More general housing tips and information about the PARSA Emergency Accommodation Assistance program can be found here.

-As of the end of 2017, there are nine parenting rooms on campus with varying resources:
+As of 2019, there are nine parenting rooms on campus with varying resources:

 ||HC Coombs Building

 ||First aid room